FranklinZty/Sigma-Check/README.md

-# Compressed Sigma Protocol from Sumcheck
+# Sigma-Check: Compressed Sigma Protocol from Sumcheck
 This is a proof-of-concept implementation of a compressed sigma protocol from sumchecks.
 The protocol take k instances, each with m-length witnesses satisfying d-degree polynomil relation h.